Building confidence and capability to understand, assess, and respond to workplace conflict.

 Course outline

-- Responding constructively to difficult conversations and emotional intensity
+- Engage constructively with difficult workplace conversations

 Download an extract from the course manual to find out more about one of the topics that will be covered.